rule

 Text 37

-Those who follow these presentations thus instructed by Me achieve the security of My abode in direct knowledge of that which is the Absolute Truth.
+Those who follow these methods I have now instructed, achieve the security of My abode in the direct perception of that what is the Absolute Truth.'

 Production: